-Welcome to Maine folk musician Gordon Bok's website.
+Welcome to Maine folk musician/composer Gordon Bok's website.
 Here you can find all the latest news about Gordon: upcoming concerts and events, CDs and updates on our latest projects.

 for full details about Gordon's concerts see Gordon's schedule page or his Facebook event page

 "Here's a bit of a landmark: selections from my first commercial recording in a New York Studio, and tracks from sessions at home - 50 years later.
 Peggy Seeger wrote "I am old, I am young, I am all that I've been," and it's true that all the songs I have sung have guided my life and are still a part of me.

 This is from my friend Ulla SKšld from Vara, Sweden:

 Our Australian friends, Penny Davies and Roger Ilott, were the anchor of our New Zealand/Australia tour in 2003.
 A year later I had my stroke (note: Do things now, what are you waiting for?!).
 In October 2010, after visiting with us, Penny wrote the poem, “Counting Quarters.”

 Gordon’s brother, Tony Bok, while living with ALS (Lou Gehrig’s disease), used to say he felt like he woke up each morning with a pile of energy “quarters” and he knew by the end of the day they would be gone.
 So he had to be very smart about how he chose to spend those quarters.